Ways in and out of US Tax Residency – To Be or Not To Be a U.S. Resident Alien!

 Ways Out of U.S. Tax Residency- Beating the System:

-- exempt individuals: under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5(A-D) a student in the U.S. on an F, M, J or Q visa, a trainee or a teacher in the U.S. on a J or Q visa or others on an M or Q visa, a professional athlete, or an individual with a medical condition;
+- exempt individuals: under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5)(A-D) a student in the U.S. on an F, M, J or Q visa, a trainee or a teacher in the U.S. on a J or Q visa or others on an M or Q visa, a professional athlete to compete in a charitable sports event (with other pre-qualifying conditions), or an individual with a medical condition;

 1) You were exempt as a teacher, trainee or student for any part of three or fewer of the prior six calendar years and 2) A foreign employer paid all current year compensation and 3) You were present in the U.S. as a teacher or trainee in any of the six prior years and 4) A foreign employer paid all compensation during each of those prior six years you were present in the U.S. as a teacher or trainee or